-- Qualified Medicare Beneficiaries (QMB) must be entitled to Medicare Part A and have income that does not exceed 100% of the federal poverty level.
-Medical assistance is limited to payment of Medicare cost-sharing expenses that includes premiums, co-insurance and deductible charges. - Specified Low-Income Medicare Beneficiaries (SLMB) must be entitled to Medicare Part A and have income greater than 100% of the federal poverty level but less than 120% of the federal poverty level.
-Medical assistance for this group is limited to payment of Medicare Part B premiums. - Qualifying Individuals (QI) must be entitled to Medicare Part A and have income that is at least 120% of the federal poverty level but less than 135% of the federal poverty level.
-Medical assistance for this group is limited to payment of Medicare Part B premiums under a federal allotment of funds.
-Eligibility for coverage as a QI is dependent on the availability of federal funds. - Payment of the Medicare Part D pharmacy plan premium is applicable to the Medicare cost-sharing groups of QMB, SLMB and QI provided the beneficiary enrolls in a benchmark or so premium pharmacy plan.
-Benchmark plans are subject to change each calendar year based on plans that choose to participate within Mississippi. - Qualified Disabled and Working Individuals must be entitled to Medicare Part A and have income that does not exceed 200% of the federal poverty level whose return to work results in the loss of coverage for Medicare.
+- Specified Low-Income Medicare Beneficiaries (SLMB) must be entitled to Medicare Part A and have income greater than 100% of the federal poverty level but less than 120% of the federal poverty level.
+Medical assistance for this group is limited to payment of Medicare Part B or Medicare Part B-ID premiums. - Qualifying Individuals (QI) must be entitled to Medicare Part A and have income that is at least 120% of the federal poverty level but less than 135% of the federal poverty level.
+Medical assistance for this group is limited to payment of Medicare Part B or Medicare Part B-ID premiums under a federal allotment of funds.
+Eligibility for coverage as a QI is dependent on the availability of federal funds. - Payment of the Medicare Part D pharmacy plan premium is applicable to the Medicare cost-sharing groups of QMB, SLMB and QI provided the beneficiary enrolls in a benchmark or \$0 premium pharmacy plan.
+Benchmark plans are subject to change each calendar year based on plans that choose to participate within Mississippi. - Qualified Disabled and Working Individuals must be entitled to Medicare Part A and have income that does not exceed 200% of the federal poverty level whose return-to-work results in the loss of coverage for Medicare.
 Medical assistance is limited to payment of the Part A premium.